Kowsalyasp/parentkarafmodule/sql readme.md

 * **name =** The primary key name must be specified in a specific pattern, like `format: TableName_[A-Za-z0-9_]`.
 Here the table name should be given first followed by `[A-Za-z0-9_]`.
 These values should not contain any special characters except underscore(_).

+### *Inner Tag*

 * **unique-key-column =** Valid column name should be provided.
-Note: The column should be unique.
+The unique key column values should be distinct.

 #### Create a unique key:
 We can create one or more than one field/columns of a table that uniquely identify a record.
 Creating a unique constraint automatically creates a corresponding unique index.
-Must provide the name attribute and <unique-key-column> tag, if you want the field not to set null and allow unique values.
+It is mandatory to provide the name attribute and <unique-key-column> tag.
-We must provide these  <unique-key-column> tag, else it raise an error that it was unable to parse the table.
+If tag is not specified it raises unable to parse the table error.

 #### Modify a unique key:
 If you prefer to alter the unique key column make sure that the field to not set null and allows unique values.
-And it altered the unique key constraints.

 #### Delete a unique key:
 Deleting a unique constraint removes the requirement for a uniqueness for values entered in the column or combination of columns included in the constraint expression and deletes the corresponding unique index.

 ## Indexes tag
 Indexes can be used to speed up data retrieval.
-Simply put, an index is a pointer to data in a table.
-Each index key can be accessed within the indexes tag.
+It comprises the name of the table in <index> tag and column name to be retrieved fast in <index-column> tag.
 ```
  <indexes>
     <index name="Index_Id">